OjeWilliams/PGEXERCISES/codes/Aggregation.md

 \
-19.Produce a list of members (including guests), along with the number of hours they've booked in facilities, rounded to the nearest ten hours.
-Rank them by this rounded figure, producing output of first name, surname, rounded hours, rank.
-Sort by rank, surname, and first name.
+19.Produce a list of the top three revenue generating facilities (including ties).
+Output facility name and rank, sorted by rank and facility name.
 ```

 ```